WHAT IS PROLOTHERAPY?

 Does Prolotherapy Hurt?

 Prolotherapy works by eliciting a local inflammatory response but also uses procaine or lidocaine to decrease pain immediately.
-It is imperative that patients not take NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) for at least the next three days after an injection.
+It is imperative that patients not take NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) for at least the next three days after injection.
 This includes Celebrex, Ibuprofen, Advil, Aleve, and Motrin.
 During this time there is usually a dull achiness surrounding the area that was injected.
 This is normal and indicates that the body is responding to the treatment.
 This dull ache is a sign of healing that most find is well worth it.

 What Area of the Body Can Be Treated?